agilderdale/pks-env/README.md

 ## support-scripts/setup-pks-client.sh

-This script is for setting up PKS Client VM from the scratch.
+This script is for setting up PKS Client VM from scratch.
-Only basic Ubuntu image is required - I personally use Ubuntu Desktop version to have browser: https://www.ubuntu.com/download/desktop
+Only basic Ubuntu image is required - I personally use Ubuntu Desktop to get the browser for application testing: https://www.ubuntu.com/download/desktop
 #Tested on Ubuntu 18.04 LTS
 Run as root: